ros-perception/vision_opencv/cv_bridge/README.md

 # Installation

-Firstly, it assumes that the `ros2 core` has already been installed, please refer to [ROS2 installation](https://github.com/ros2/ros2/wiki/Installation) to get started if the `ros2 core` isn't ready to use
+Firstly, it assumes that the `ROS 2 core` has already been installed, please refer to [ROS 2 installation](https://docs.ros.org/en/rolling/Installation.html) to get started.

 ## Install dependencies
-OpenCV3 is a must to install, please refer to the official installation guide from [OpenCV Tutorials](http://docs.opencv.org/master/d9/df8/tutorial_root.html)
+OpenCV3+ is a must to install, please refer to the official installation guide from [OpenCV Tutorials](http://docs.opencv.org/master/d9/df8/tutorial_root.html)
-Since ros2 bases on python3, please make sure that python3-numpy is installed, or install like this:
+Since ROS 2 uses Python 3, please make sure that python3-numpy is installed, or install like this:

 ```bash